Click here if you are here for the Scientific Programming lecture notes.

 SE - Literature seminar glaciology / climatology

-Paper discussion group for graduate students (every semester, 2hrs).
+Paper discussion group for graduate students (winter semester, 2hrs).

 I give workshops related to programming, open-source and open-science topics.
 Some of my recent presentations are available online: